 Taking into account the nature of the processing and the functionality of the service, the CSP shall cooperate with the Customer to help the Customer to address any data subject rights requests made by a data subject to the Customer for access, rectification or erasure, complaints, the right to data portability, the right to restriction of processing or any implementation of data subject rights without undue delay.
 Where such requests are manifestly unfounded or excessive, or where such support cannot reasonably be provided consistent with the functionality of the CSP's Cloud Services, the CSP may charge the Customer a reasonable fee based on administrative costs or refuse to act on the request.
-This can occur because the CSP is not in a position to identify the Customer Personal Data due to the nature of the Cloud Services, e.g. due to Customer managed encryption, or because Customer Personal Data has already been destroyed or anonymised in accordance with the Cloud Services Agreement.
+This can occur because the CSP is not in a position to identify the Customer Personal Data due to the nature of the Cloud Services, e.g. due to each of its members should be clearly drawn up"; Guidelines on Data Protection Officers ('DPOs'), adopted on 13 December 2016, as last Revised and Adopted on 5 April 2017; see http://ec.europa.eu/news-room/document.cfm?doc id=44100, p.14.